PROCESS: Conversational interviews as research and art practice

 Interview with Mark Mir, archivist, about ancient Chinese texts and maps.

-Interview with Mark Mir, archivist, about ancient Chinese texts and maps that refer to shorelines
+Interview with Mark Mir, archivist, about ancient Chinese texts and maps of the Pacific Ocean.

 Source material: photograph